partrita/quiver/README.md

 # Quiver

-This repository defines a type of file called a Quiver file.
-These files are simply one large file with the contents of many smaller files inside of them.
-Each entry has a unique name and can store meta_data about the entry.
+This repository introduces and defines a specialized file format known as a **Quiver file**.
+A Quiver file acts as a container that consolidates the contents of many individual files into a single, structured file.
+Each piece of data within a Quiver file is referred to as an **entry**, and every entry is uniquely identified by a name.
+Along with the actual file contents, each entry can also include **metadata**, such as file size, timestamps, tags, or other descriptive information relevant to the entry.
+This format enables efficient storage, organization, and retrieval of a large number of related files within a single archive-like structure.

-There are several command line tools in this repository as well which enable the manipulation of Quiver files with composable (pipe-able) commands.
+In addition to the file format itself, this repository provides a suite of **command-line tools** designed to interact with and manipulate Quiver files.
+These tools are built with a composable design philosophy in mind, meaning they are intended to be **pipe-able** and easily combined in Unix-style workflows.
+This allows users to construct complex data manipulation pipelines by chaining together simple commands, making the tools flexible and script-friendly.

-Quiver files and the different quiver tools are heavily influenced by Brian Coventry's silent_tools project.
-The difference is that Quiver files are able to work in environments outside of Rosetta which is very convenient.
+The concept and implementation of Quiver files and their associated tools are **heavily inspired by Brian Coventry’s _silent_tools_ project**, which serves a similar purpose for working with data within the Rosetta molecular modeling suite.
+However, a key distinction is that Quiver files are intentionally designed to be **platform-agnostic** and can be used in environments **outside of Rosetta**.
+This makes them especially valuable for more general-purpose data handling, sharing, and processing workflows across a broader range of scientific and software contexts.

 ## How to install